 “Many women think they need to stockpile a freezer full of milk before going back to work,” said Wall.
 “Then they are disappointed when they go to thaw the milk and discover that the milk has changed taste because lipase enzyme activity continues breaking down the milk fats in the freezer.
 And sometimes the baby refuses to drink it!”

 You’ll know you have a lipase problem if your baby accepts freshly expressed breast milk just fine, but refuses to drink milk that has been stored for a long time.

-“What a waste of time and energy," she advises.
-"Just wait until two to three weeks before you have to go back to work and start stockpiling then.
+“What a waste of time and energy,” Wall said.
+“Just wait until two to three weeks before you have to go back to work and start stockpiling then.
 Save up enough for the first day (usually about 8 eight ounces), and then just keep up with tomorrow’s demand by pumping at work today.”